The majority of women who read this blog are 25-35. Makes sense. This is the prime dating age for those who are considering marriage and children.

 Women 45-60 who are divorced and starting over.

 In fact, most 25-35-year-olds are not taking dating very seriously at all.
-They are busy building their careers, traveling, expanding their brand, doing personal and professional development and either not dating or dating the wrong men.
-Sure, they’ll Google me in the middle of the night and nod their heads but they rarely invest in coaching because they feel like the supply of men is infinite and they have time.
+They are busy building their careers, traveling, expanding their brand, doing personal and professional development, and either not dating someone or dating the wrong men.
+Sure, they’ll Google me in the middle of the night and nod their heads, but they rarely invest in coaching because they feel like the supply of men is infinite, and they have time.

-1. It’s to encourage 25-35-year-old women to act NOW instead of being forced to panic and invest in your future happiness when your options are fewer.
-You never have more dating power than when you’re 25-35.
+- It’s to encourage 25-35-year-old women to act NOW instead of being forced to panic and invest in your future happiness when your options are fewer.
+You never have more dating power than when you’re in the age range of 25-35.
 Use it wisely.

 Predictably, the dating site reports that:

 “Men start 80% of conversations on OkCupid, and they tend to message younger women.
 The older men get, the younger the women they message (relative to their own age).”

 “Women, on the other hand, message and respond most often to men about their own age.
 Once they reach 35, women actually respond more often to younger guys.
 But because men are usually the conversation starters, the older-man-younger-woman paradigm prevails.”

 “When women make the first move, the age gap dating norm is reversed.
 A 40-year-old woman will have better luck messaging a 25-year-old man (60%) than a 55-year-old one (36% reply rate).”

 This is what I teach my clients.
 Not to go full-on cougar but to initiate contact with age-appropriate men in a fun, confident fashion.